 Key features of the banded scheme

-- Anyone with savings in excess of £6,000 will no longer qualify (This does not include those in receipt of Income Support, Job Seekers Allowance Income Based and Employment Support Allowance Income Related)
+- Anyone with savings in excess of £6,000 will not qualify.
+This does not include those in receipt of Income Support, Job Seekers Allowance (Income Based) and Employment Support Allowance (Income Related).

 - There will be no deductions made for any non-dependents living in the household.

 - The Council Tax Reduction will be limited to a Band D charge, this means if you live in a band E, F, G or H the maximum award you can receive will be 85% of a band D charge in the parish you live in.

 - There will be no applicable amounts, instead working-age people will receive a % discount on either 85%, 80%, 50% or 25%, depending on the level of their income and the income band they fall into.